Informing and strengthening our approach

-Eradicating forced labour is a task that no one person, company or organisation can achieve acting alone.
-The CGF Human Rights Coalition—Working to End Forced Labour (HRC) is committed to engaging with key stakeholders to best develop its approach and implement it with the greatest impact.
+Eradicating forced labour is a task that no one person, company, or organisation can achieve by acting alone.
+Our Human Rights Coalition is committed to engaging with key stakeholders to best develop its approach and implement it with the greatest impact.

-For any further comments or questions about stakeholder engagement, please contact the CGF Social Sustainability team at firstname.lastname@example.org.
+For any further comments or questions about stakeholder engagement, please contact the HRC team at email@example.com.